Standing Up For Grandparents’ Rights In Custody Cases

 Our Lawyers Can Help You Pursue Every Avenue For Protecting Your Grandchildren

-Your grandchild's well-being is important to you, and there may be avenues of action available to you.
-The Family Lawyers at Griffin & Cain will help you decide whether intervening in your grandchild's custody case is the right move, and advise you of what will be necessary to be named a conservator of your grandchild.
-Call today for a free consultation.
+Your grandchild’s well-being is important to you, and there may be avenues of action available to you.
+The family lawyers at Griffin and Cain Attorneys at Law will help you decide whether intervening in your grandchild’s custody case is the right move and advise you of what will be necessary to be named a conservator of your grandchild.
+Call 281-524-6979 today for a free consultation.